The Singular Adventures of The Style Council

 The Singular Adventures of The Style Council is the first greatest hits album by the Style Council, released in 1989.
-Subtitled Greatest Hits Vol.1, there was never a 'Volume 2' although other Style Council singles albums have been released, such as Greatest Hits in 2000.
-However, the two compilations have different track listings in that Singular Adventures generally features full length versions, alongside some album tracks, is not run in chronological order and contains two less songs.
+Subtitled Greatest Hits Vol. 1, there was never a Vol. 2 as the group broke up within a year of the album's release.

 The album cover is a photograph showing all four members taken in 1987, an outtake from the photo session producing the US album cover to The Cost of Loving.
 Other photographs from the session were later used for Here's Some That Got Away and Greatest Hits.

-"Promised Land", a non-album single from 1989, was from the sessions for the band's Modernism: A New Decade album, recorded in 1989 but unreleased due to Polydor's demands (this album was released instead) and not released until 1998.
-The single was released as a new song from this album.
-The album was released in March 1989 around the time of the band's split to positive reviews and reached number 3 in the UK Album Chart.
+The new track, "Promised Land", was a preview of the house-influenced direction of the band's next studio album, Modernism: A New Decade, intended for release later in 1989, but which their record company, Polydor, refused to release.
+Modernism was not released until 1998.
+The Singular Adventures... was released in March 1989 to positive reviews and reached number 3 in the UK Album Chart.